ashmit1801/CAD_projects/README.md

 # CAD_projects
 This repository showcases the CAD models and mechanical assemblies for my autonomous rover and fixed-wing drone projects.
 The designs emphasize modularity, manufacturability, and seamless integration of embedded electronics and control systems.
-These projects reflect my interest in robotics, UAV development, and practical engineering design.
+These projects reflect my interest in robotics, UAV development, and practical engineering design. - Ashmit Pratap